 With a water jet or dental irrigator, the device can also remove the tonsil stones with ease.
 These simple yet effective removal methods can provide relief for sufferers, without cost.
 Always gargle with mouthwash or salted water after the treatment.

 There are also other options for Tonsijolliths removal such as laser contouring and surgery.
 These options may be considerable, however, they are expensive, and removing the tonsils all together can become a personal dilemma.
-Surgery and laser treatments should only be an ultimate option.
-Some other tools include
+Surgery and laser treatments like laser cryptolysis should only be an ultimate option.

 Stainless Steel Tonsil Stone Removal Tool

-This is a sterile medical grade stainless steel, with guarantee of highest quality having a skid resistant design which is 12cm long.
+From the name itself, this tool is especially designed for removing tonsil stones.
+This is a sterile medical grade stainless steel, guaranteed to be of highest quality, and has a skid resistant design which is 12cm long.
 It is a comfortable, round scoop which can be easily disinfected after each use.

 Tonsil Stone Removal Tool with LED Light